resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 ## OrderService
 For the OrderService we've used a mock implementation using a local list of random orders, which we then sort, filter and paginate in memory.
-This is done to avoid wiring a persistence layer for this example, and to be able to demonstrate the concept and the separation of concerns in its raw form.
-Because this isn't something that any application would normally do, we won't go into the details of this, but you can check out the complete code for it [here](https://github.com/resoluteworks/invirt/blob/main/examples/data-querying/src/main/kotlin/examples/data/service/OrderService.kt).
+This is done to avoid wiring a persistence layer for this example, and to demonstrate the concept and the separation of concerns in its raw form.
+Because in-memory query processing isn't something that any application would normally do, we won't go into the details of this, but you can check out the complete code for it [here](https://github.com/resoluteworks/invirt/blob/main/examples/data-querying/src/main/kotlin/examples/data/service/OrderService.kt).